 I was first introduced to my camel as Michael Jackson (the camel’s name, not mine), but I later found out that his real name was Rallu.
 A much more camel-sounding name if you ask me.
 Which the camel did not.
-I am guessing that had he had more access to tabloid newspapers he would maybe have found a less controversial moniker, but camels don’t tend to go to the newsagents too often, I found out, and rarely have the small change to buy a newspaper when they do.
+I am guessing that, had he had more access to tabloid newspapers, he would maybe have found a less controversial moniker, but camels don’t tend to go to the newsagents too often.
+And they rarely have the small change to buy a newspaper when they do.

-Michael Jackson and I saw eye to eye in the only manner that a five foot four and a half (that half is very important) and a 13 foot camel can.
+Michael Jackson and I saw eye to eye in the only manner that a five-foot-four-and-a-half (that half is very important) girl and a 13-foot camel can.
 He begrudgingly carried me in a manner that mostly kept my heart from leaping up into my throat, and I blindly trusted him not to throw me to the desert rocks below and smash my precious spine.
 It seemed a good working relationship to have with a one-humped beast.

 The day before the camel trek we (four of us: me, M, Tito (ever-happy Catalonian Spanish guitar guy), and Oscar (newly met Spanish bloke with an evil laugh and the urge to jump off things without looking)) had a ‘sit down’ with our camel guide, Baba.
 Tito had been passed Baba’s number by camel-safari-enthusiastic Argentians, and so it was Baba we called to take us into the desert.
 (Scroll to the end for the number, and go camel.
 Do it.)

 The sit-down went very well.
 We drank chai (“Baba pays for chai!
 You are his guest!”), and haggled over prices until everyone was happy, and much manly shoulder slapping went on.